myasmedley/JWST-Image-Gallery-Organizer-/README.md

 ## Screenshots
-Here is where to find URIs for FITS data: "https://github.com/user-attachments/assets/4c0fecc8-9a94-4d5d-a6ae-029d39e27dd6 "
+Here is where to find URIs for FITS data on MAST, as it can be a bit tricky to navigate: "https://github.com/user-attachments/assets/4c0fecc8-9a94-4d5d-a6ae-029d39e27dd6
+"